-2. Helping the development of skills or capabilities
+2. Helping the development of skills and capabilities

 I think multiple reading routes are particularly useful for readers of ‘how to’ books.

-People aiming to develop a new skill or capability will vary in their goals, their existing skills and the resources they have available to them.
-Providing additional reading routes help each reader cater to their own different needs and requirements.
+People aiming to develop a new skill or capability will vary in their goals, their existing skills and the resources they have available.
+Providing additional reading routes helps each reader to cater to their own different needs and requirements.

 2.1 Advanced Presentations by Design